top of page

 In March of 2022 a small team from Project AA810 together with Andrew Bowie MP were hosted by Leo Docherty, Minister for Defence People and Veterans at the Ministry of Defence in Whitehall.
 The Minister reiterated the Government's support for the project and we will now continue to further such meetings with appropriate Ministers, professionals, and representatives of local authority.

-During 2022 the project has been engaging with MPs across all parties to brief them on the campaign to recognise those who served in unarmed RAF photographic reconnaissance in the Second World War.
-The results of these meetings have produced the following numbers of MPs to date who will be supporting the upcoming planning application to Westminster Council:
+Since the start of 2022 the project has been engaging with MPs across all parties to brief them on the campaign to recognise those who served in unarmed RAF photographic reconnaissance in the Second World War.
+The results of these meetings produced just over 200 MPs who supported our endeavours.

 During the course of our research for all those who served in the unarmed RAF Photographic Reconnaissance Squadrons, the project has identified a number of foreign nationals who flew operationally.
 We continue to develop this information and at this time the confirmed nationalities to date are as follows: